moorepants/eme150a/content/pages/materials/prep-05.rst

 ==================

 - Homework #1 is due Monday, October 3
-- Five in-notebook detailed designs will be due Friday, October 7th
+- Four in-notebook detailed designs will be due Friday, October 7th